sign-language-processing/sign-language-processing.github.io/src/index.md

 Segmentation consists of detecting the frame boundaries for signs or phrases in videos to divide them into meaningful units.
-While the most canonical way of dividing a spoken language text is into a linear sequence of words, due to the simultaneity of sign language, the notion of a sign language "word" is ill-defined, and sign language cannot be fully modeled linearly.
+While the most canonical way of dividing a spoken language text is into a linear sequence of words, due to the simultaneity of sign language, the notion of a sign language "word" is ill-defined, and sign language cannot be fully linearly modeled.

 Current methods resort to segmenting units loosely mapped to signed language units [@segmentation:santemiz2009automatic;@segmentation:farag2019learning;@segmentation:bull2020automatic;@segmentation:renz2021signa;@segmentation:renz2021signb;@segmentation:bull2021aligning], and do not leverage reliable linguistic predictors of sentence boundaries such as prosody in signed languages (i.e., pauses, sign duration, facial expressions, eye apertures) [@sandler2010prosody;@ormel2012prosodic].